Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Cyclic associative algebras in a symmetric monoidal bicategory and Grothendieck-Verdier structures

-By Example~\ref{Ex:rigid} every rigid category can be seen as an r-category, but by \cite[Example~0.9]{bd} it is false that conversely every r-category is rigid.
+By Example~\ref{Ex:rigid} every rigid category can be seen as an r-category, but by \cite[Example~0.9]{bd} it is false that conversely every r-category comes from a rigid monoidal structure.

-Since a Grothendieck-Verdier structure is a weakening of rigidity, one might hope that there is also a notion of pivotality.
+Since a Grothendieck-Verdier structure is a weakening of rigidity, one might hope that there is also a notion of a pivotal structure.
 Boyarchenko and Drinfeld \cite[Definition~5.1]{bd} propose the following (again, we present the dualized version, see Remark~\ref{remgvalt}):

 \begin{definition} A \emph{pivotal structure} on a Grothendieck-Verdier category $\cat{C}$ with dualizing object $K$ and duality $D$ is the choice of an isomorphism

 natural in $X,Y \in \cat{C}$ satisfying